jrderuiter/snakemake-exome/_sources/overview.rst.txt

 The PDX workflow adds the following additional steps:

-* The reads are aligned to two references in ``bwa_host`` and ``bwa_graft`` instead of using a single reference.
+* The reads are aligned to two references in ``bwa_host`` and ``bwa_graft``.
-* The resulting alignments are sorted by queryname using samtools and 'disambiguated' using disamgibuate.
+* The resulting alignments are sorted by queryname using samtools and subsequently 'disambiguated' using the disamgibuate tool from AstraZeneca.
-* The disambiguated alignments are sorted by queryname using sambamba.
+* The disambiguated alignments are sorted by coordinate using sambamba.

 This results in the following dependency graph: